 Taylor took a deep breath.
 “Yeah, I guess for that too.
 Things are working out okay.”

 Kral nodded.
 “I am glad to hear it.
 We enjoy having you in the village, Taylor.
-It can be… entertaining, as well as instructive.”
+It can be… entertaining, and instructive.”

-“And having the spirit-mother living next door could be an advantage, the other villages might be a bit jealous.”
+“And having the spirit-mother living next door could be an advantage.”

-“That sounds a bit… cheeky… however, you are correct.
+“That sounds… cheeky… however, you are correct.
 We have had more than the normal number of visitors, which is good for sharing news.
 And many are interested in you.”

 “If there’s anything I can do to help, just let me know.
 Thanks for your time.”

 Kral sighed.
-“You are very welcome.
+“You are welcome.
 Now please stay out of trouble.”

 “I’ll do my best,” waved Taylor and walked back towards her hut, whistling as she walked.
 Smudge’s ears twitched at the out of tune notes as she followed along behind.

-“Taylor, what are human babies like?” asked Char as they walked together through the forest.
-They had some time before they needed to leave for the Aarden village, and Taylor had tired of lounging around for one day.
+“Taylor, what are human babies really like?” asked Char as they walked together through the forest.
 Smudge walked along beside them, her dark striped Vaseth fur blending into the shadows of the trees, except for the swirls of muted colours on her front half that had earned her the name from Taylor.